berryamin/Python/Python-3/Doc/library/multiprocessing.rst

    :synopsis: API for dealing with sockets.

-Usually message passing between processes is done using queues or by using :class:`Connection` objects returned by :func:`Pipe`.
+Usually message passing between processes is done using queues or by using :class:`~multiprocessing.Connection` objects returned by :func:`~multiprocessing.Pipe`.

 However, the :mod:`multiprocessing.connection` module allows some extra flexibility.
-It basically gives a high level message oriented API for dealing with sockets or Windows named pipes, and also has support for *digest authentication* using the :mod:`hmac` module.
+It basically gives a high level message oriented API for dealing with sockets or Windows named pipes.
+It also has support for *digest authentication* using the :mod:`hmac` module, and for polling multiple connections at the same time.

 .. function:: deliver_challenge(connection, authkey)